Parikshit-Hooda/oneauth/README.md

     &   client_id=9990781661
     &   redirect_uri=http://hackerblocks.com/callback
 ```
-Retrive the bearer token from the URL
+Retrieve the bearer token from the URL

 -------------------------